digi2600/comfyui.workflow-Full-Image-Works/README.md

          <li>Used best with Danbooru tags (1girl, solo, etc.).</li></ul>
    <li>The SDXL based  'juggernautXL_ragnarokBy.safetensors'
       <ul>
    <li>Known for being more 'photorealistic', this is a slightly slower, and more Vram hungry model.
-It is also harder to control and might give better results than my favored pony model some times,  and terrable results most other times.
+It is also harder to control and might give better results than my favored pony model sometimes,  and terrible results most other times.
       <li>Used best with Natural Language prompts (A woman standing...)</li>
       </ul>
 </li>